 MB: Most of my favorite pictures from Scranton are those that are not Scranton- and lace-specific, such as a picture of a red leather chair on a stage of a company theater with a curtain half drawn as if to say “the show is over.”
 Or the simple and almost Zen-like sheets of punch card hanging from the racks in a beautiful light dispersed by the dirt on the windows; they were predecessors of now obsolete computer-card technology.

-There is one picture, though, that could not have been taken anywhere else but in Scranton.
-It is a picture of a window of a showroom with a sign that used to say, “Beautify your home by Scranton.”
+of a showroom with a sign that used to say, “Beautify your home by Scranton.”
 The window is now broken, so one can read only, “Beautify your,” while the piece of the glass with the word “home” lies at the bottom, and all that is left from the word Scranton is “S.”

 To me, this picture symbolizes the whole place, and I also like that the window reflects what seem to be trees.
 (It’s actually a peeling wall-paper of trees on the opposite wall).
 In front of the window, there are piles of the above-mentioned punch cards, and one can see their reflection in the window, as if there were two worlds present at the same time.
 This picture is quite complex, yet the prevailing visual message seems to be “Beautify,” since the bright red lettering is the most dominant in the picture.
 It reminds me of a puzzling quote by Dostoevsky: “Beauty will save the world.”
 It seems to be an uphill struggle.

 WCP: Are you a full-time photographer today?
 If not, what else do you do?